Share This Article

 April 28, 2026

-"I’m Popo" is set to open in South Korean theaters on May 21 as a 64-minute sci-fi courtroom drama that local outlets and distributor Cinema Newone are framing as the country’s first feature built entirely from generative AI visuals.
+"I’m Popo" opens in South Korean theaters on May 21 as a 64-minute sci-fi courtroom drama that distributor Cinema Newone and multiple Korean outlets are presenting as the country’s first feature built entirely from generative AI visuals.
 According to Korea JoongAng Daily’s March 5 report, the film follows a robot created to protect people that ends up killing a potentially dangerous human.
-Director Kim Il-dong, best known as the cartoonist behind a top-ranked title on Naver Webtoon, wrote the script and generated the imagery himself.
-That alone makes this release more than a novelty for the spring market.
-It turns a tech demo into a real box office test for whether Korean audiences will pay to watch a feature where the human labor sits in prompting, scripting, and voice direction instead of on-set production.
+The same report says director Il-dong Kim, known for his Naver Webtoon work, handled development, character design, and background design through generative AI.
+Cinema Newone also said the film had already landed a special screening invitation from Russia's Amur Autumn festival before release.
+That makes the release more than a novelty.
+It turns a tech demo into a real box-office test for whether Korean audiences will pay to watch a feature where the core labor sits in prompting, scripting, and voice direction instead of a traditional set.

 The quality debate is already part of the marketing

-"I’m Popo" is being sold as a breakthrough, but the early reporting makes clear that the film’s rough edges are not a secret.
-The Korea Herald described faces shifting from shot to shot and a plastic sheen that often reads closer to AI output than polished commercial cinema, while Asiae similarly said the overall completeness still falls short of conventional theatrical standards.
+"I’m Popo" is being sold as a breakthrough, but the early reporting makes clear that the film’s rough edges are not being hidden.
+The Korea Herald described a plastic sheen on faces, features that shift from shot to shot, and rapid cuts used to move past images that do not fully hold together.
+Asiae’s April 27 coverage, as surfaced in search results around the press event, similarly framed the film as an ambitious first step rather than a finished replacement for conventional theatrical craft.
 That honesty may actually help the release.
-It frames the movie less as a finished answer and more as a public stress test for where AI filmmaking stands in Korea today.
-We have already seen adjacent pressure hit other Korean creative sectors in our recent look at Korean webtoons entering their AI era, where the real story was not the tool itself but the new labor and business logic around it.
-Film now looks headed into the same argument, just with a brighter spotlight and much higher audience expectations.
+It positions the movie less as a solved answer and more as a public stress test for where AI filmmaking stands in Korea today.
+We have already seen adjacent pressure hit other Korean creative sectors in our recent look at Korean webtoons entering their AI era, where the real story was labor logic as much as software capability.

 Korean cinema’s global attention makes this experiment bigger than one niche release

 Korean film no longer moves like a local-only business, so even a modest AI feature can punch above its commercial size once the symbolism lands.
-According to Korea JoongAng Daily, Cinema Newone said "I’m Popo" had already been invited to the 23rd International Film and Theater Festival Amur Autumn in Russia for a special screening, which gives the project an overseas talking point before opening day.
-That matters because Korean cinema already has a live global exhibition circuit through spaces like the Korean Cultural Center New York’s film program, and the international appetite for screen industry debate is only getting stronger.
-My read is simple: audiences may not love this movie, but they are going to remember what it represents.
-If "I’m Popo" lands even as an imperfect curiosity, Korea’s next wave of low-budget filmmakers will treat it as permission rather than warning.
+According to Korea JoongAng Daily, Cinema Newone said "I’m Popo" had already been invited to the 23rd International Film and Theater Festival Amur Autumn in Russia for a special screening before opening day.
+Variety added that the film had also screened at Spain’s Girona Film Festival and that Amur Autumn screenings sold out, while the same report said the project took the grand prize at the Korea AI Content Awards.
+That matters because Korean cinema already has a live global exhibition circuit and a global audience that pays attention when the country tests new production models.
+My read is simple: viewers may not love this movie, but they are going to remember what it represents.
+If "I’m Popo" lands even as an imperfect curiosity, Korea’s next wave of low-budget filmmakers will treat it as permission to experiment instead of waiting for cleaner tools.